stopthatrightmeow/Mod-erate-Impact/readme.md

 1. To setup using the provided executable, download and extract the `Moderate-Impact.zip` file into your prefered location.
 2. Execute the binary **SEE NOTE BELOW**
 3. There will be no application window that opens up, it will just background its-self.
-Since it's essentially a web-server you can now open up your perferred web browser and go to `http://localhost:8080` and access the web page!
+Since it's essentially a web-server you can now open up your preferred web browser and go to `http://localhost:8080` and access the web page!
 3. If you would like it to start when you start your computer follow [these instructions.](https://www.howtogeek.com/208224/how-to-add-programs-files-and-folders-to-system-startup-in-windows-8.1/)

-> *NOTE:*, You may recieve a warning from Smart Screen that this is from an unverified publisher!
+> *NOTE:*, You may receive a warning from Smart Screen that this is from an unverified publisher!
 This is normal, as I'm too cheap to pay $300 to sign my code.
 If you don't trust the binary, feel free to read through my code or compile it yourself!
 Also you will end up with a Firewall question, related to if you want to allow the executable to access the local network.
 This is so that the socket can listen and connect to the Twitch IRC and is expected behavior.

 ## Other

 ### Building Windows Executable from scratch

 1. [Install Python](https://www.python.org/downloads/)
-2. From the commannd line, run: `python3 -m venv venv`
+2. From the command line, run: `python3 -m venv venv`
 3. Source your new virtual environment: `source venv/bin/activate`
 4. Install requirements: `python3 -m pip install -r requirements.txt`
 5. Install pyinstaller: `python3 -m pip install pyinstaller`